 The site has always hosted a place of worship since the Iron Age when a temple venerating the god of rain; Hadad.
 The site then held one of the largest temples in Syria to worship the Roman god of rain Jupiter.
 It was turned into a Byzantine church before eventually it was turned into a mosque under the Umayyad rule.

-The distinct Arab architecture infused with the everlasting elements of Byzantine architects distinguish the structure of the mosque.
+The distinct Arab architecture infused with the everlasting elements of Byzantine architects distinguishes the structure of the mosque.
 It has three distinctive minarets; the Bride Minaret is said to be named for the merchant’s daughter who was the bride of the ruler at the time it was built.
-The Isa Minaret which is believed will be the point where Jesus comes back to earth during Fajr prayer.
+The Isa Minaret is believed will be the point where Jesus comes back to earth during Fajr prayer.
 The last minaret is the Qaytbay Minaret which is named after the Mamluk ruler who ordered the renovation of the minaret after the 1479 fire.

 3. Mausoleum of Saladin – Damascus:

 The final resting place of the medieval Muslim Ayyubid Sultan Saladin.
 The mausoleum was built in 1196, three years after the death of Saladin and it is adjacent to the Umayyad Mosque in the Old City of Damascus.
 At one point, the complex included Madrassah Al-Aziziah in addition to the tomb of Salah Al-Din.

 The mausoleum includes two sarcophagi; a wooden one said to contain the remains of Saladin and a marble one built in honour of Saladin by the Ottoman sultan Abdulhamid II at the end of the 19th century.
 Renovation work was carried out on the mausoleum by German emperor Wilhelm II in 1898.